 You also need to decide:

-- if you want a one-step treatment with just a medicated cleanser that will leave behind some amount of active ingredient.
+- if you want a one-step treatment with just a medicated cleanser that will leave behind some amount of active ingredient; and

 For blackheads, I usually recommend both of these product types for my patients.
 This is why my acne kits have them both.

-What are my dermatologist’s recommendation for the best products to prevent and treat blackheads based on your skin type?
+What are my recommendations for the best products to prevent and treat blackheads based on your skin type?